pdimov/blog/_posts/2020-07-21-implementing-visit_by_index.md

 Almost, at least in its initial iteration.
-To make this more suitable for production use, we need to handle the `valueless_by_exception()` case, and check that the number of function objects correspond to the number of variant alternatives:
+To make this more suitable for production use, we need to handle the `valueless_by_exception()` case, and check that the number of function objects matches the number of variant alternatives:

 ```